 Whether you believe in this unique form of sorcery or not, it’s worth visiting the site in March, the peak season, to witness the action for yourself.

 Grab souvenirs and moreCauseway Bay boasts massive, shiny malls where you can purchase pretty much anything you want.
-Notably, it also has the city’s largest Don Quijote.
-Fair warning: it gets chaotic.
+Notably, it also has one of the city’s largest Don Don Donki branches.
+Fair warning: chaotic is an understatement.

 But Hong Kong is a city of opposites, so local markets abound, too.
-Jardine’s Bazaar is one such covered market where you can buy fruits and veg, spices, flowers, and more.
+Jardine’s Bazaar is one such covered market where you can buy souvenirs, clothes and accessories at discounted prices.
+Need a pick me up?
+Follow your nose to one of the nearby street food vendors afterwards and get yourself some egg waffles or sui mai.

 Fuel upCauseway Bay has (arguably) the widest variety of cuisines on offer in Hong Kong.